 Employees who are responsible for one or more children under 18 years of age or of legal age attending higher education, are entitled to receive an allowance of 10% of the current minimum wage.

 This is equivalent to an ordinary remuneration which will be deposited by the employer in the financial institution chosen by the employee within the first fifteen calendar days of the months of May (50%) and November (50%) each year.
 CTS is more commonly known as a "settlement payment" or “retirement payment” in other jurisdictions.

 Taxes in Peru

-Learn how employment taxes affect your payroll and your employees’ paychecks in Peru.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Peru.

 Employees are entitled to 30 days of paid time off annually.
 At least 15 days off must be taken each year and payment can be made in lieu of any unused vacation.

 Panamanian labor law stipulates that employees can only be terminated when a just cause is provided by the employer.
 Otherwise, employees who’re let go without any justification are entitled to a severance package of up to 12 months’ pay.

 Employers are required to provide from six to 30 days’ notice so employees can tender a defense in case they’re dismissed unfairly.
 Employees who’re let go on a justified basis are not entitled to any prior notice.